 In the current product security landscape within Switzerland and across the European Union the lack of a regulatory framework means that products with digital elements are not all held to the same set of cybersecurity standards.
 Consumers therefore have little guarantee that a product with digital elements has been developed with security in mind.

-To enhance product security within the European Union and to better protect companies and consumers against cyber-attacks, the EU Commission proposed the Cyber Resilience Act (CRA) in 2022, and it is likely to be enacted at the beginning of 2025.
+To enhance product security within the European Union and to better protect companies and consumers against cyber-attacks, the EU Commission proposed the Cyber Resilience Act (CRA) in 2022, which entered into force as of 11 December 2024.

 The CRA defines cybersecurity requirements for products with digital elements.
 Importers2 , manufacturers3 , and distributors4 must adhere to it.